zer0-os/zSale-SDK/README.md

 - By including "feat(<subject>)" as the title of your pull request or commit message it will trigger a feature/minor release

 - By including "BREAKING CHANGE" as the title of your pull request or commit message it will trigger a major release

+- You may skip a release by including [skip ci] in the commit message